true-while/pg-ai-azd/Demoguides/demogide.md

             border: 1px solid lightgray;
             margin: 5px;">

-**Tip:** This template will build enviroment and load up it with data.
+**Tip:** This template will build environment and load up it with data.
 Meanwhile to set up demos you might need to configure additional settings  mention in preparation steps:

 To connect and manage your PostgreSQL databases, you can use the following tools: